-This applies to websites located within the oakland.edu domain and all subdomains, the official website of the Oakland University, and websites conducting university business.
+This applies to websites located within the oakland.edu domain and all subdomains, the official website of the Oakland University, websites conducting university business, and mobile applications that link in any way to Oakland University operations, data, or intellectual property.
 Also covered are university-owned apps that are apps developed by university employees and contractors with an intended distribution by Oakland University.
 The approved university app is the MySAIL app.
 In general throughout this document, the term "websites" includes all sites access by an URL and all mobile apps.

 Policies and Standards Applicable to All Websites, Developed Applications, and Apps

 All organizations and individuals creating and maintaining websites and apps must comply with university policies, network connectivity acceptable use policies, applicable laws, and regulations.
 A partial list follows:

 Developers must comply with all IT Policies and Guidelines.